- Step 1. Transcribe verbatim

 Step 3.
 Use time stamps

 It’s always helpful to insert periodic timestamps into the transcripts.
 For instance every 2 minutes (which we do at no extra charge).
-Transcripts make finding cross checking a quote really easy.
+This helps you find and cross check a quote easily.
 If there are parts that are not clearly audible, you can quickly locate the part on the audio as time stamps provide a marker.
 This allows you to go back to specific parts without listening to the entire audio recording.

 Alongside time stamps, if participants speak at the same time with an overlap of speech and it is not possible to distinguish what each person is saying, you can place the phrase “cross talk” or [CT]in square brackets immediately after the last identifiable speaker’s text and pick up with the next audible speaker.